squishy-scsi/squishy/README.md

 Squishy has a dedicated IRC channel, [#squishy on libera.chat](https://web.libera.chat/#squishy).
 Join to ask questions, discuss ongoing development, or just hang out.

-**NOTE:** Squishy does not have an official discord, nor any endorsed discord servers
+**NOTE:** Squishy does not have an official discord, nor any endorsed discord servers, for an explanation as to why, see the [F.A.Q.](https://docs.scsi.moe/faq.html)

 ## Licenses